MicrosoftDocs/linux/docs/packages.md

 ## How to use the GPG Repository Signing Key

-Linux Software Repository for Microsoft Products uses the GPG (GNU Privacy Guard) tool to secure apt to sign files and check their signatures in order to authenticate downloaded packages.
+Linux Software Repository for Microsoft Products uses the GPG (GNU Privacy Guard) enabling users to verify the authenticity of files and to check the signatures of downloaded packages.

 - Microsoft's GPG public key may be downloaded here: [https://packages.microsoft.com/keys/microsoft.asc](https://packages.microsoft.com/keys/microsoft.asc)
 - Public Key ID: Microsoft (Release signing) `gpgsecurity@microsoft.com`
 - Public Key Fingerprint: `BC52 8686 B50D 79E3 39D3 721C EB3E 94AD BE12 29CF`

-## Example of using the packages.microsoft.com service
+## Command examples for using the Linux repository service

 - Install a repository configuration: `curl -sSL https://packages.microsoft.com/config/<distribution>/<version>/prod.list | sudo tee /etc/apt/sources.list.d/microsoft-prod.list` (replacing `<distribution>` and `<version>` with the name of the supported Linux distribution and version you wish to use).
 If you're unsure what distribution and version you are currently running, you can try entering `lsb_release -a` (for any distro that includes the “lsb-release" package) or `cat /etc/os-release` (for any distro that uses systemd).